mariolukas/FabScanPi-Server/doc/SOFTWARE.md

 ### Installation

+[quote]
+#Notice
+There ist no need to flash the Arduino firmware.
+It will be flashed with the current firmware version by the FabScan Pi server application.
+[/quote]

 #### Installation ISO Image (recommended)

 The fastest way to start working with FabScan PI is to use the FabScan PI Raspbian Image.